How to Build Quality Control Reports in Airtable

 Quality control reports document inspection results, defects, and pass/fail status for products and processes.
 If your QC data lives in Airtable, you need a reliable way to generate professional, shareable PDF reports for clients, auditors, and internal stakeholders.

 This guide shows you how to generate QC report PDFs directly from Airtable using TypeFlow - including linked defect records, inspection photos, and e-signature approvals.
+For a complete overview of all manufacturing documents you can automate, see our guide to manufacturing document automation in Airtable.

 Key Takeaways